coderitter/remote-method-call/README.md

 # Remote Method Call

+An adoption of the [remote-method-call](https://github.com/c0deritter/remote-method-call) package for the Coderitter API architecture.
+It also containsAlso refer to the original [documentation](https://github.com/c0deritter/remote-method-call#readme).

 ## Install

-`npm install remote-method-call`
+`npm install coderitter-api-remote-method-call`

 ## Overview

 ### RemoteMethodCall

-There is the interface `RemoteMethodCall` for making remote method calls.
+There is an interface `RemoteMethodCall` for sending a remote method calls to a server.

 ```typescript
 interface RemoteMethodCall {